J-1 Visa Product Engineer Jobs

 Check whether the 2-year home residency requirement applies

 Trainees funded by their home government or whose home country appears on the DOL Exchange Visitor Skills List may face a two-year return requirement.
-Verify your country's status early, since this affects whether you can change to H-1B status later.
+Verify your country's status early, since this affects whether you can change to H-1B visa status later.

 Use prevailing wage data to negotiate your training stipend